What is the rarest wine in the world?

 Mavrud

-A Balkan grape, which is rarely seen today, Mavrud comes from the area of Assnovgrad in Bulgaria.
-It is notoriously difficult to grow and ripen, in bad years producing rustic wines from unripe fruit.
-It can offer robust, potent wines with a dry, peppery Grenache style scent and flavor in better years.
+A Balkan grape, which is rarely seen today, Mavrud comes from Assnovgrad in Bulgaria.
+It is notoriously difficult to grow and ripen, producing rustic wines from unripe fruit in bad years.
+It can offer robust, potent wines with a dry, peppery Grenache-style scent and flavor in better years.
 One to watch!

 Ortega

-A variety that is very sparely planted in Germany has found a home in the vineyards of Kent, England.
-It seems to thrive in the English cool climate conditions, producing white wines with keen acidity and gooseberry floral notes.
+A very sparely planted variety in Germany has found a home in the vineyards of Kent, England.
+It thrives in cool English climate conditions, producing white wines with keen acidity and gooseberry floral notes.
 It was in danger of dying out altogether, but Biddenden Vineyards in Kent planted the variety a few years ago with encouraging results.
 It could be the next big thing for the British wine industry.

 Rotgipfler

 Rotgipfler must surely win the prize for the least-seen varietal wine.
 This white grape is indigenous to the Thermenregion in Austria and is sometimes compared to Viognier, although its parents are Traminer and Roter Veltliner.
-It produces wines with a thick, oily texture with a pleasant floral, peppery element, not dissimilar to Gewürztraminer from the Alsace region.
+It produces wines with a thick, oily texture and a pleasant floral, peppery element, unlike Gewürztraminer from the Alsace region.
 A grape variety for those who don’t like acidity in whites, here it is barely noticeable!

 Txakoli